felix-zaslavskiy/language-model-challenge/README.md

 # language-model-challenge
 Application for creating challenging tasks for Large language models

-Write a Streamlit application with following featues:
+Write a Streamlit application with following features:
-1. The applicaiton will manage the main object "challenge"
+1. The application will manage the main object "challenge"
 2. Challenges can be of two types Multiple Choice and Subjective evaluation
 3. Multiple Choice challenge:
   a.
-Text for Quesiton followed and the multiple choice answers
+Text for Question followed and the multiple choice answers
   b.
 The correct answer A, B, C... etc,
   c.
 Explanation fo the correct answer